blndev/prometheus-playground/readme.md

 The Script ``./alertmanager/testalerts.sh`` is firing a set of alerts which are handled by the different matchers and routes of the alert manager.

+When you want to play only with these test alerts, then you can stop the nodes0-3, prometheus and grafana.
+The Alertmanager and the Mailserver + WebUI is suggested for such tests.

 #### Notification templates
 The Templates are based on Go Text Templating Engine.
 These templates are supporting conditions and loops.